colts70/The-Sematic-Stack/README.md

 ↓
 Model Output

+**HESS/DFH is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI systems.**

+HESS defines **semantic intent, not factual correctness**.

 **HESS is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI systems.**

-All downstream systems may accept, reject, weight, or override declarations according **“HESS defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**
+All downstream systems may accept, reject, weight, or override declarations according

+**“HESS defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**

  HESS doesn’t replace anything.
 It amplifies everything that already exists by fixing the one decision none of them can fix alone.